Hamidreza3252/CarND-Traffic-Sign-Classifier-Project/README.md

     However, the training data is loaded such that each category has equal sample size as follows (from column **'Augmented and Pre-Processed Dataset Size'** of  above table):

     `features_counts: [1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440, 1440]`

-### Design and Test a Model Architecture
+## 3. Design and Test a Model Architecture

-The model arcitecture consists of six CNN layers followed by two fully-connected - FC - layers.
-The number of parameters of the CNN layers model are tuned such that the feature depth increases as we move deeper and the output layer becomes smaller (see fig. below)
+After trying to put a few layers, I decided to use six CNN layers followed by two fully-connected - FC - layers.
+In general, the overal architecture is very similar to that of LeNet as shown below:

 ![LeNet](Images/lenet.png)

-For this project, feature depths of the CNN layers are 3 - for image inputs, 16, 32, 32, 64, 64, and 128).
-The output of each CNN layer is fed into a batch-normalizer to ensure that the results - trained weights and biases - do not overshoot, causing numerical instability and poor training performance.

-For the FC layers, dropout appraoch is used to prevent overfitting.
+For this project, the architecture contains the following features (3 channels for the zeroth layer, considering RGB channels of the image inputs):

+  - **Conv.
+Layer-1**:
+    - layet depth=16
+    - kernel size=(8, 8)
+    - output layer size: (?, 24, 24, 16)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **Conv.
+Layer-2**:
+    - layet depth=32
+    - kernel size=(5, 5)
+    - output layer size: (?, 19, 19, 32)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **Conv.
+Layer-3**:
+    - layet depth=32
+    - kernel size=(5, 5)
+    - output layer size: (?, 14, 14, 32)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **Conv.
+Layer-4**:
+    - layet depth=64
+    - kernel size=(5, 5)
+    - output layer size: (?, 9, 9, 32)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **Conv.
+Layer-5**:
+    - layet depth=64
+    - kernel size=(5, 5)
+    - output layer size: (?, 4, 4, 64)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **Conv.
+Layer-6**:
+    - layet depth=128
+    - kernel size=(2, 2)
+    - output layer size: (?, 2, 2, 128)
+    - Batch normalization
+    - ReLU
+    - Max pool

+  - **FC Layer-1**:
+    - number of parameters=128

+  - **FC Layer-2**:
+    - number of parameters=64

-### Results and Discussions
+### 3-1.
+Results and Discussions

+For testing the model, using original data provided, I used a light model to study learning rate, the training loss and validation accuracy.
+I used a simple trick to reduce the number of parameters.
+The trick was to use a single fully-conneected layer to try different parramters.
+That helped me determine which parameters to be used for the final model architecture.

+- **learning rate**: I initialy set `learning_rate = 1.0e-3` which is a good value to start with.
+Then I noticed that training loss fluctuates when the validation accuracy was still not satisfactory.
+Then I decided to lower it down, `learning_rate = 1.0e-4`.
+Adam optimizer would take care of gradually increasing and adapting the learning rate based on the performance of the system.

+- **Optimizer**: I used both SGD and Adam optimizers for comparison.
+In terms of final results the differences are marginal; however, since Adam optimizer uses some internal measures to adapt the learning rate to the performance of the system, it would take less number of efforts to decrease test loss.
+Therefore, I finally used Adam after comparing the two results.

+- **batch size**: I studied both `batch_size = 128` and `batch_size = 512` for the light system.
+Ideally the bigger batch size should perform beter as the gradients would be calculated and back-propagated using the error of the bigger training set data.
+However, I did not see substantial difference between the final results - very marginal.
+So I finally chose `batch_size = 512`.

+- **number of iteration over all batches**: For the trial / light model I tried these variabilities: `epochs = 30`, `epochs = 50`, and `epochs = 100`.
+The system would get to the satisfactory result after 30 iterations more or less and then the validation accuracy starts to fluctuate  while the training loss would keep decreasing.
+That means overfitting, as the error is calculated and back-propagated by the training loss, instead of vallidation error.
+However, for the final CNN model architecture, I used `epochs = 50`, ensuring that the validation accuracy meets and also sperceeds the final project requiremnts.

+- **dropout**: I first started with `keep_prob = 0.9` and then observed that the model did not generalize well and model learned the training data, i.e. the model overfit the training data.
+By choosing `keep_prob = 0.8`, I observed that I can still force the validation accuracy would improve at lower training loss, i.e. improving overall model performaance.

-- **Before Data Augmentation**:
+**Before Data Augmentation**

 After going through 100 iterations on the training data batches - `epochs = 100` - the validatoin accuracy of close to `89%` is achieved - using smaller network.
 Tracking the training-loss suggets that the model overfit the training data, as the test loss - using the training data - keep decreasing while validation accuracy almost saturates - see the training log below.

 `Training... start`
 `Epoch 10: Test Cost: 0.1957 --- Valid Accuracy: 0.8329`